-- Class 1 teachers liaise with parents (home visits) and pre-school to ensure all information is shared before the new intake transition. - SENDCo liaises with Secondary School to ensure all information is shared before transition.
+- Class 1 teacher liaises with parents (home visits) and pre-school to ensure all information is shared before the new intake transition. - SENDCo and Year 6 teacher liaise with Secondary School to ensure all information is shared before transition.
 Extra visits can be arranged if required.